JeffreyLiangUF/Battlecode-2019/README.md

 ## My Participation in Battlecode

-2017 : competed in a team of 2, was eliminated in the qualifying tournmanet in the round best of 64.
+2017 : Competed in a duo, was eliminated in the best of 64 round of the qualifying tournament.
-2018 : competed solo, was eliminated in the qualifying tournament in the round best of 32.
+2018 : Competed solo, was eliminated in the best of 64 round of the qualifying tournament.
-2019 : Competed in a duo, Made top 16 in qualifying tournament and moved on to the top 16 finalist tournament where we placed 5/6.
+2019 : Competed in a [duo](https://github.com/JeffreyLiangUF), made top 16 in qualifying tournament, and moved on to the top 16 finalist tournament where we placed 5/6.

+### Clips of rounds from 2019 finalist tournament

+transcompilation
+reference to post mordom
-reference to jeffrey
+reference to video of finals
-reference to different versions previous years transcompilation reference to website reference to post mordom reference to video of finals reference to shittiness of commits
+reference to shittiness of commits